 Other students may find that the content is new to them, and may feel overwhelmed initially.
 This is also normal and expected.
 By taking part in the sessions, the student is being exposed to generalisations and rules that will help them going forward.

-It is important to note that the MSL Club is not about making major educational breakthroughs in the 4 days.
+It is important to note that the MSL Club is not about making major educational breakthroughs in the 3 or 4 day camps.

-MSL Club is about giving students exposure and practice to literacy, while being in a supported and valued environment.
-Self esteem is the most important thing.
+MSL Club is about giving students exposure and practice to literacy or numeracy, while being in a supported and valued environment.
+Self esteem is most important.

 Fun Based Activities

-If your child does not feel isolated, or their literacy skills are at the level of their non-dyslexic peers, then the MSL Club may not be the right place for your child.
+If your child does not feel isolated, or their literacy and numeracy skills are at the level of their classroom peers, then the MSL Club may not be the right place for your child.